Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 For the combat task I placed all agents in an open area where they are free to move how they like and shoot whenever they want.<br>
 The enemy is trimmed to the size of the map and going out of the map on the one side will result on coming back in on the other side.<br>
 Hitting and enemy will be largely positively reinforced as this does not happen often and missing will be slightly negatively reinforced as this happens often.<br>
-Do note that even though it seems as they can shoot infinitely far only the hits that are within the view range are counted as actual hits, <br>
+Do note that even though it seems as they can shoot infinitely far, only the hits that are within the view range are counted as actual hits.<br>
-this is to prevent reinforcing hit that happen by sheer luck.<br>
+This is to prevent reinforcing hits that happen by sheer luck.<br>

-In early generations we can see that some agents are starting to undestand that they should follow the enemy <br>
+In early generations we can see that some agents are starting to understand that they should follow the enemy <br>
 and aim at it but they still miss most of their shots.<br>
 </p>